tornellihenrique/inverted-index/README.md

 $ pip3 install nltk
 ```

-After that, you can download the hole nltk library or download each one of them as the code complaim about it.
+After that, you can download all the content from nltk, or download by specific topics as the code asks.

 ```python
 # Downloading all